+Pass by compensation is not permitted in the following modules: SH102, SH140, GR140, GR141, FR105, SH212, SH216, SH355, GR222, GR356, FR255, FR256, FR355, FR356, IT334, IT341

-- 5. Students will be granted a concessionary pass in modules to a total of 10 ECTS credits in Second Year and 10 ECTS credits in Fourth Year; the concessionary pass shall be effective of a mark of 35%.
-Students with up to 10 ECTS of compensation will not be permitted to repeat these modules.
-If students have achieved marks of 35 39% in more than 10 ECTS, they must repeat the excess compensatables and will only be permitted to repeat any compensatables above 10 ECTS.
-The student must choose which module(s) to repeat. - 6.
-Repeat examinations are scheduled in August for those students who failed examinations in modules of Semester 1 or Semester 2 or who otherwise had the School's permission to be absent.
-It is not allowable for students to be absent from the initial examination in a subject without the School's permission.
-To progress to third year (year abroad) students must accumulate 50 of the 60ECTS specified for Second Commerce International, including at least 15 ECTS in the relevant language.
-All requirements must be passed before progressing to final year. - 7.
+- 6. Repeat examinations are scheduled in August for those students who failed examinations in modules of Semester 1 or Semester 2 or who otherwise had the School's permission to be absent.
+It is not allowable for students to be absent from the initial examination in a subject without the School's permission. - 7.
 The number and level of subjects to be taken at the host International University must be determined in consultation with the Head of the J.E.
 Cairnes School of Business and Economics, NUI, Galway. - 8.
-Students must take and pass a 5 ECTS semester course in economics during the year abroad.
-This course would be second year/intermediate level economics, but in exceptional circumstances a first year course at a higher level may suffice.
-If students fail the economics requirement abroad, the onus is on the Economics Discipline to set alternative work for those concerned.

-9. To graduate with the B.Comm.
+To graduate with the B.Comm.
 International students must accumulate a minimum total of 60 ECTS credits including 15 obligatory credits, 20 credits for the language and 25 other optional ECTS credits.